Request body for BeginMultipartUpload.

 {}

-An arbitrary JSON object to store against the file as metadata.
+Arbitrary JSON to store against the file as metadata.

 You can retrieve this later via a GetFileDetails request.